scilus/tractoflow/preprocess_stride_flip/README.md

 Notes
 -----

-The _scilpy/scripts_ folder should be in your PATH environment variable.
+The _scilpy/scripts_ folder should be in your PATH environment variable if Singularity is not used.

 Usage
 -----